Maharishi Mahesh Yogi: Allegations of sexual advances

 In the 2010 documentary David Wants to Fly, a former personal assistant and "skinboy" (Note: The name comes from carrying the deer skin Maharishi was sitting on during his conferences.
 "The skinboy would walk in front of him.
 It was like this divine air would come down from heaven and we would be breathing it.
 And I got addicted to that..." says the former personal assistant of Maharishi in the movie.) of the Maharishi recounts bringing women to the Maharishi's room, claiming he has "no question in my mind that he had sex with the women."
-In the same film, another assistant, Judith Bourque, describes the relationship she had with Maharishi over the course of two years—with instructions including "don't tell anyone" and, in the case of her becoming pregnant, to "get married quick"—before he moved on to other women.
+In the same film, another assistant, Judith Bourque, describes what she claims was a relationship with Maharishi over the course of two years—with instructions including "don't tell anyone" and, in the case of her becoming pregnant, to "get married quick"—before he moved on to other women.
 She also added: "I didn't in any way feel invaded and I was never forced in any situation with him."
 Bourque later elaborated her claims with photos, notes and dated letters purportedly from the Maharishi in the autobiographical book Robes of Silk, Feet of Clay (2018), including additional allegations:

 To date I know of fourteen other women who had experiences with him (of varying degrees) that did not jibe with the role of a celibate monk.
 Several of these reports are from first hand dialog, the rest are second hand from a person who knew the woman in question very well such as a partner or close friend. [...]
 For my part, I don't feel that Maharishi needs to be forgiven for wanting to experience life to its fullest, including an active sex life.
 I do not believe that there is an inherent conflict between sexuality and spirituality. [...]
 Perhaps I was blind, but my experience was that we did indeed love each other. [...]
 I felt so loved.